 - Flexible.
 Feel free to mix and match and change these up to work with your kids.

 - Inexpensive.
-You don’t have to spend loads of money on fancy programs to help your kid like writing.
+You don’t have to spend much money on fancy programs to help your kid like writing.

 - Simple.
 You won’t have to find rare supplies or expensive items to make these work.